Akshaee/Akshaee/README.md

 ### ✨ Fun Facts:
 - I can code 10+ hours a day with full focus 🎯
-- I love teaching school kids how to become future developers
 - I believe in **learning deeply, building smartly, and dreaming boldly**

 ---